Front Extension Rules

 Also, you will most likely have to consult with your neighbours before starting work.
 However, you would have to do that to build an extension anywhere around your home.

-If your home doesn’t front against the public highway, then building a front extension is perfect for you.
+If your home doesn’t front against the public highway, then building a front extension is perfect for you and easier within the rules.

 However, if you are prepared to go through the planning process, then you could have greater flexibility in designing your space.
 For example, you could seek to add a second storey or a veranda, things otherwise difficult to do under permitted development laws.

-Because of this, you could find that you have more control over building an extension in this way.
+Because of this, you could find that you have more control over building a front extension in the rules in this way.

-But, if you want to beat permission rules, the ideal thing to do is to work with a trusted local expert.
+But, if you want to beat front extension permission rules, the ideal thing to do is to work with a trusted local expert.

 With Conservatory Prices UK, you’ll be able to get in touch with an installer who can work with you to fit your front extension, making sure you stay in total control of the design.